-11 If you are working in offline mode, then you must export the database to your multiviewer: on the Configure menu, point to Database, and then click Export.
+11 If you have been working in offline mode, then export the database to your multiviewer (see Exporting a Database on page 63).

 On the monitor wall, you can now load the layout containing the monitors that were assigned dynamic text and tallies provided by the Zodiak switcher.
 Input or output names, as well as tally status from the Zodiak switcher will be visible on the monitor wall.
 Any changes made by the switcher's operator will be immediately reflected on the monitor wall.